-Agrii SFI SAM3 No Red Clover has been formulated for the grazing of Livestock.
-It does not contain any Red Clover to ensure it does not cause bloat in Cattle when grazed.
+The Agrii SFI SAM3 & CSAM3 No Red Clover mixtures have been formulated for the grazing of Livestock.
+It does not contain any Red Clover to ensure it does not cause bloat in cattle when grazed.
 Red Clovers also contain oestrogen which can affect the fertility of breeding ewes.
 The varied species within the formulation will provide a resilient, valuable, and nutrient rich forage during periods of dry weather.